 Blackberry’s 2013 phone reboot failed to put the company back on track.
-While the one-time smartphone king is clearly down, it continues to plug away with software updates.
+While the one-time smartphone king is clearly down, it continues to plug away with BlackBerry OS updates.

 The latest 10.2.1 release brings an interface redesign and a number of improvements to the BlackBerry Enterprise Service mobile device management (MDM).
 That’s important given the phone maker is retreating back to its home ground serving large, somewhat conservative corporations.